-Training the RL agent, on the other hand, involves two key components that are learned simultaneously: (a) learning the system dynamics, represented by the 2R1C thermal model in Eq. \eqref{eq:thermal_balance}, and (b) learning the desired control behavior, represented by the cost function in Eq. \eqref{eq:cost}.
-We systematically tested various hyperparameters using validation set to optimize both state and action losses.
+Ibex-RL training involves two components that are learned simultaneously: (a) learning the system dynamics, represented by the 2R1C thermal model in Eq. \eqref{eq:thermal_balance}, and (b) learning the desired control behavior, represented by the cost function in Eq. \eqref{eq:cost}.
+We tested various hyperparameters using validation set to optimize both state and action losses.

-During training in imitation learning (using data explained in Section \ref{sec:train_data}), there are two main hyperparameters: the learning rate ($\alpha_{\text{imit}}$) and the weight for balancing the relative importance of actions and next-state predictions ($\lambda$).
+During training in imitation learning (using data explained in Section \ref{sec:train_data}), there are two main hyperparameters: The learning rate ($\alpha_{\text{imit}}$) and the weight for balancing the relative importance of actions and next-state predictions ($\lambda$).
 We trained the model with varying values of $\alpha_{\text{imit}} \in \{0.05, 0.005, 0.0005\}$ and $\lambda \in \{1, 1000\}$ for 50 epochs with a batch size of $M=24$.
 Each epoch was run for 30 days of hourly data where instances were sampled randomly.
 The results shown in Figure \ref{fig:imit_learning} correspond to the combination $\{0.05, 1000\}$, which was selected because it produced the lowest $\mathcal{L}_{\text{action}}$ (0.11 kW) based on the dataset.

-With this hyperparameter combination, validation set resulted in $\mathcal{L}_{\text{state}} = 0.64$°C. While other combinations resulted in smaller $\mathcal{L}_{\text{state}}$ values, they appeared to significantly underestimate the effect of the heating system, which is checked by simulating a one hour transition with full on heating and then observing the change in predicted temperature using the system dynamics model fitted.
-Considering this observation and the fact that matching the behavior of the existing controller is crucial for ensuring safety during initial deployment, we selected the aforementioned hyperparameter set.
+With this hyperparameter combination, the validation loss was $\mathcal{L}_{\text{state}} = 0.64$°C. While other combinations resulted in smaller $\mathcal{L}_{\text{state}}$ values, they appeared to significantly underestimate the effect of the heating system, which is checked by simulating a one hour transition with full on heating and then observing the change in predicted temperature using the system dynamics model fitted.
+Considering this observation and the fact that matching the behavior of the existing controller is important for promoting safety during initial deployment, we selected the aforementioned hyperparameter set.